 ‘I Can’ Rules for Abusive Relationships

 - I can pay the bills.
-However, if the amount due varies by more than $5.00 from the previous month, he reserves the right to tell me I don’t know what I’m doing.
-(Financial abuse creates incomprehensible rules for abusive relationships.)
+However, if the amount due varies by more than $5.00 from the previous month, Will reserves the right to angrily abuse me because I obviously don’t know what I’m doing.
+(Financial abuse creates crazymaking rules for abusive relationships.)

 - I can wear low-cut dresses when we go out.
-But he can complain after we’ve left the house because those are his boobies (Possessiveness creates rules in abusive relationships.)
+But my abuser can complain after we’ve left the house because those are his boobies (Possessiveness creates rules in abusive relationships.)

 - I cannot disassemble any appliance to fix it or to assemble a prefabricated piece of furniture because he is the man and only he can do those things correctly.
 (Telling you what you can and can’t do is the basis of abusive relationship rules.)

 - I cannot complain about his drinking.
 I’m a hypocrite if I complain about his chosen vice because I take prescription pills for depression and PTSD.
 Additionally, my medication clouds my perception of reality, and he is tired of dealing with it.
-(Alcoholism or drug abuse is never the cause of abuse, but it does free inhibitions, allowing the abuser to act like more of whom he or she truly is.
+(Alcoholism or drug abuse is never the cause of abuse, but it does free inhibitions, allowing the abuser to act like more of whom they truly are.
 And remember that prescription medication taken properly is NEVER a vice.)

 - I cannot choose kitchen appliances because only he knows if the store is ripping us off or not.
-(Trivializing my ability is a sign of verbal abuse in abusive relationships.)
+(Trivializing my abilities is verbal abuse.)

-Crazy making is a huge part of domestic abuse.
-All of the above rules are examples of crazy making!
-What are the rules you live by in your abusive relationships?
+Crazymaking is a huge part of domestic abuse and it can drastically affect your life and wellbeing.
+All of the above rules are examples of crazymaking!
+What are the rules you live by in your abusive relationship?